|Book range, made up of sections of shelving in Bellview library|

 The effect both when shelving and when looking for items was to add distance and effort, as a person had to move clear across the length of a range, then go all the way back and start over again with each successive row of shelving.

-At the end of last school year, I enjoyed the luxury of two work-shifts after school had ended.
+I wanted to reshelve; my teacher-librarians wanted to reshelve.
+And at the end of last school year, I enjoyed the luxury of two work-shifts after school had ended.
 I spent that time reshelving books in the “Beginning Reader” and “Everybody” ranges, then began tackling Fiction.

 I continued my project when the new school year began, carving out pockets of time between daily responsibilities for managing operations in the library: checking materials out to customers, helping them locate items, scanning, sorting and reshelving “returns,” assisting my teacher librarian, putting items on display and processing new arrivals.